abdullahazmy/DataStructure/BinaryTree/README.md

 A Binary tree is a Perfect Binary Tree in which all the internal nodes have two children and all leaf nodes are at the same level.

+In a Perfect Binary Tree, the number of leaf nodes is the number of internal nodes plus 1

+ L = I + 1 Where L = Number of leaf nodes, I = Number of internal nodes.

 ---